Yul Brynner: In France and Switzerland

 In 1933, fearing a war between China and Japan, Marousia Briner moved with her children to Paris.
 Many Russians had moved there in exile after the Revolution.
-There, on June 15, 1935, the fourteen-year-old Brynner made his debut at the "Hermitage" cabaret, where he played his guitar and sang in the Russian and Roma languages.
+There, on June 15, 1935, the fourteen-year-old Brynner made his debut at the Hermitage cabaret, where he played his guitar and sang in the Russian and Roma languages.
 After initial success, he continued performing at various Parisian nightclubs, sometimes accompanying his sister, and playing and singing Russian and Roma songs.
 At that time, Brynner was a student at a lyceum in Paris, where he studied French.
 His classmates and teachers were aware of his strong character, as he was often involved in fist fighting.

 In the summer of 1936, Brynner worked as a lifeguard at a resort beach in Le Havre.
 There he joined a French circus troupe, trained as a trapeze acrobat and worked with a circus troupe for several years.
-After sustaining a back injury, he left the circus troupe.
+After breaking his left shoulder and ribs in a fall, he left the circus troupe.
 In nearly unbearable pain, Brynner took narcotics for relief.
 He soon developed a drug dependency.

 One day, while buying opium from a local dealer, Brynner met Jean Cocteau (1889–1963) and the two became lifelong friends.
 Cocteau introduced Brynner to Pablo Picasso, Salvador Dalí, Josephine Baker, Jean Marais, and the bohemian milieu of Paris.
 The experience and connections eventually helped him in his multifaceted career of acting, directing, and producing.